gen1897/Economical-Crisis-Prediction/README.md

 Excel file that contains data.

 ## EDA.ipynb
-Jupyter Notebook with Graphs used to see and analyse data.
+Jupyter Notebook used as dump to analyze data and features.